On the convex structure of the space of quantum channels which act as Fourier multipliers

 \begin{cor} Let $G$ and $H$ be compact groups.
-Suppose that there exists an affine homeomorphism between the convex sets $\P_1(G) \cong \P_1(H)$, where we use the induced topologies by the norm topologies of $\A(G)$ and $\A(H)$.
+Suppose that the convex sets $\P_1(G)$ and $\P_1(H)$ are affinely homeomorphic, where we use the topologies induced by the norm topologies of $\A(G)$ and $\A(H)$.
 Then the von Neumann algebras $\VN(G)$ and $\VN(H)$ are $*$-isomorphic. \end{cor}